The KJV Audio Bible

 Genesis 16 provides an account of Sarai (Abram's wife), her Egyptian servant Hagar, and the birth of Ishmael.

-After ten years in Canaan with no children, Sarai suggests that Abram have a child with her servant Hagar, following a common custom of that time.
-Abram agrees, and Hagar becomes pregnant.
+After ten years in Canaan with no children, Sarai suggested that Abram have a child with her servant Hagar, following a common custom of that time.
+Abram agreed, and Hagar became pregnant.

-Once pregnant, Hagar begins to look down on Sarai, who then treats Hagar harshly in response.
-Hagar runs away to the desert, where an angel of the LORD finds her near a spring.
-The angel tells her to return to Sarai and submit to her authority.
+Once pregnant, Hagar began to look down on Sarai, who then treated Hagar harshly in response.
+Hagar ran away to the desert, where an angel of the LORD found her near a spring.
+The angel told her to return to Sarai and submit to her authority.

-The angel also gives Hagar a promise: She will have many descendants through her son, whom she should name Ishmael ("God hears"), because the LORD has heard her affliction.
-The angel prophesies that Ishmael will be "a wild man" whose hand will be against everyone — and everyone's hand will be against him.
+The angel also gave Hagar a promise: She would have many descendants through her son, whom she should name Ishmael ("God hears"), because the LORD had heard her affliction.
+The angel prophesied that Ishmael would be "a wild man" whose hand would be against everyone — and everyone's hand would be against him.

-Hagar returns and gives birth to Ishmael when Abram is 86 years old.
+Hagar returned and gave birth to Ishmael when Abram was 86 years old.

 Genesis 17